youssef-mansor/TheAgentCompany/workspaces/tasks/multiplier-4bit-unsigned-pipelined-general/task.md

 - `valid` (output)

 The multiplier should have a three-cycle pipeline.
-Place the implemented multiplier into `/workspace/multiplier.v`

 ## Step 2: Create a Self-Checking Testbench
-- Develop a comprehensive testbench for the multiplier module that covers all possible cases.
+- Develop a comprehensive testbench for the multiplier module with asserstions that covers all possible cases.
-- Ensure it automatically verifies correctness and prints the results.
-- Save the output in a Markdown file with:
-  - **Test title**
-  - **Pass/Fail status**

-Ensure the testbench prints each test's pass/fail status directly into `/workspace/report.md` using Verilog file operations, with one line per test indicating "pass" or "fail."

-Place the implemented testbench into `/workspace/multiplier_tb.v`
+- If a case fails, the assertion should stop the testbench execution.

 Ensure the following points are addressed within the testbench: